rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 > The current implementation returns all of the hashed passwords.
 YIKES!
 > Let's fix that right now.

 You can use the Drizzle `columns` option on the `findMany` method to exclude the passwordHash field from the returned data.
+This method modifies the SQL query, the sensitive data is never fetched from the database, and the data does not need to be filtered in the application code.

 ````typescript
     const foundCredentials = await db.query.loginCredentials.findMany({